potuta/YoutubeToMp4Console/README.md

 A simple C# console app that downloads specific clips from YouTube videos or livestreams using [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) and [`ffmpeg`](https://ffmpeg.org/).

-You provide a URL, a start time, and an end time — the app downloads that exact section as an `.mp4` video.
+You provide a URL, a start time, and an end time.
+The app downloads that exact section as an `.mp4` video.
 Useful for saving highlights, funny moments, or educational segments.

 ---